Cooinda Dried Fruit

 Hand picked fresh and dried stone fruit from a 2,500 tree family property

 Mark and Taryn Grieger’s property lies on a picturesque stretch of the Murray River 11km north of Swan Reach.
 Mark’s family have lived on the property since 1899.
-Today Mark and Taryn with their three children, Joel, Emma and Karl run Cooinda Proprietors with 624 hectares of fruit trees, cropping land, stock and native mallee.
+Today Mark and Taryn with their three children, Joel, Emma and Karl run Cooinda Dried Fruit with 624 hectares of fruit trees, cropping land, stock and native mallee.

 The farm has 400 citrus trees, over 2300 stone fruit trees, and more than 30 fig trees supplying fruit to the city via the markets all year round.
 Seasonal fruit availability is: